On the residual and profinite closures of commensurated subgroups: Applications to residually finite groups

 \begin{cor} Let $G$ be a finitely generated residually finite group all of whose amenable normal subgroups are finite.
-For any normal subgroup $N$ and any commensurated subgroup $H$, if $N \cap H = \{1\}$, then $H$ has a finite index subgroup that commutes with $N$. \end{cor} \begin{proof} Every FC-group is \{locally finite\}-by-abelian, see \cite[Theorem~5.1 and Corollary~5.13]{Neumann}.
+For any normal subgroup $N$ and any commensurated subgroup $H$, if $N \cap H = \{1\}$, then some subgroup of finite index in $H$ commutes with $N$. \end{cor} \begin{proof} Every FC-group is \{locally finite\}-by-abelian, see \cite[Theorem~5.1 and Corollary~5.13]{Neumann}.
 In particular FC-groups are amenable.
 Thus the required conclusion follows directly from Corollary~\ref{cor:NbC:tech}. \end{proof}

-The conclusion of Corollary~\ref{cor:NbC} is one of the three abstracts conditions on a group $\Gamma$ required by U.~Bader, A.~Furman and R.~Sauer in their study of the lattice envelopes of $\Gamma$, see \cite{BFS}.
+In \cite{BFS}, U. Bader, A. Furman and R. Sauer have undertaken a systematic study of \textbf{lattice envelopes} of an abstract group $\Gamma$, that is, a description of the structure of all locally compact groups $G$ that contain an isomorphic copy of $\Gamma$ as a lattice.
+Their theory requires the abstract group $\Gamma$ to satisfy three conditions.
+One of those conditions is that for any normal subgroup N and any commensurated subgroup H in $\Gamma$, if $N\cap H = \{1\}$, then H has a finite index subgroup that commutes with $N$.
+Thus Corollary~\ref{cor:NbC} shows that this one of the Bader--Furman--Sauer conditions is automatically satisfied by every finitely generated residually finite group whose amenable radical is finite.

-\begin{cor} Let $G$ be a finitely generated group in which every infinite normal subgroup has a trivial centralizer.
+\begin{cor} Let $G$ be a finitely generated group in which every infinite normal subgroup has trivial centralizer.
 Then every infinite commensurated relatively residually finite subgroup has trivial FC-centralizer. \end{cor} \begin{proof} Let $H \leq G$ be an infinite commensurated subgroup and let $x \in \FC_G(H)$.
 There is a finite index subgroup $H_0 \leq H$ such that $x \in C_G(H_0)$.
 Let then $N$ be the normal subgroup of $G$ obtained by applying the Main Theorem to $H_0$ and note that $N$ is relatively residually finite as a consequence of Lemma~\ref{lem:closure_normal}.
 Since $N = \widetilde{N \cap H_0}$, we deduce from Lemma~\ref{lem:FiniteResidual:relative} that $C_G(N) = C_G(N \cap H_0)$.
 The group $N$ is infinite, so $C_G(N)$ is trivial by hypothesis.
 Hence, $x \in C_G(H_0)\leq C_G(N \cap H_0)$ is trivial. \end{proof}

 The hypothesis that $H$ be relatively residually finite cannot be removed in Corollary~\ref{cor:RF:relative}.
 As we shall see in the next section, this is illustrated by the Baumslag--Solitar groups.